KEMSolutions/duka/readme.md

 	$foo = KemAPI::get( $request );
     $bar = KemAPI::post( $request );

-Generally, interactions with the API should be done through the other facades, defined in "app\ApiObjects":
+Generally, interactions with the API should be done through the other facades, defined in "app/ApiObjects":

+    // Some examples of how the facades can be used.
 	$brand = Brands::get( 444 );
     $category = Categories::get( 300 );
 	$homepage = Layouts::get( '' );